 - tissue paper (optional)

-How to make a Cardboard Dragon Body
+How to Make a Cardboard Dragon Body

 I gathered several boxes from various sources.
 Some from my grocery store, some from the warehouse at my 9-5, some were leftover diaper boxes.
-I didn’t want to spend an eternity painting boxes, so I picked up a few cans of spray paint and did the base coats that way.
+I didn’t want to spend eternity painting boxes, so I picked up a few cans of spray paint and did the base coats that way.

 After the boxes were sprayed, I started cutting off the tabs.
 These pieces were going to become the head, wings, and tail of our dragons.